Q:

 A:

-Why is phenol ion more stable than phenol?
+Why is phenol ion greater stable than phenol?
 An in-depth analysis

-An important reason why the phenol ion is more stable than phenol is that its negative charge is effectively dispersed.
-The oxygen atom in the phenol ion has a negative charge, and this negative charge can be distributed to different positions of the benzene ring by resonance effect.
-The resonance effect is a redistribution of electrons, so that the negative charge is no longer concentrated on one oxygen atom, but dispersed throughout the benzene ring system, thereby reducing the density of negative charge and enhancing the stability of the ion.
+An crucial reason why the phenol ion is greater stable than phenol is that its negative charge is efficiently dispersed.
+The oxygen atom in the phenol ion has a negative charge, and this negative charge is able to be distributed to different positions of the benzene ring by resonance effect.
+The resonance effect is a redistribution of electrons, so that the negative charge is no longer concentrated one oxygen atom, however dispersed throughout the benzene ring system, thereby reducing the density of negative charge and enhancing the stability of the ion.
+And When the phenol molecule does not lose the proton, the lone pair electron on the hydroxyl group will interact with the π electron of the benzene ring, which makes the electron distribution of the whole molecule relatively stable.
+The electron density of the hydroxyl group is substantial, and the negative charge is able tonot be efficiently dispersed by the resonance effect like the phenol ion.
+Therefore, the electron density of phenol molecules is higher and relatively less stable than phenol ions.
+And Charge Dispersion and solvent-based products Effect

 Cancel submit